step-security-bot/templig/README.md

         - '****************'
       ```

-Single passwords, are always replace by an equally lengthened string of `*`.
+Single passwords are always replaced by a string of `*` of equal length.
 An example usage can be found [here](examples/templating/env).